Build a Packet Forwarder

 Packet Forwarder Architecture

-To be a Helium Miner, there are three principle components to know about
+To be a Helium Hotspot, there are three principal components to know about:

-- Light Hotspot Client: the Helium Blockchain comes into the picture here; light hotspot client is responsible for routing packets to the appropriate Router (see our Routing article) entering into microtransactions brokered via gRPC
+- Hotspot Client: the Helium blockchain comes into the picture here; the hotspot client is responsible for routing packets to the appropriate Router entering into microtransactions brokered via gRPC.

-- Router: a Helium compatible LoRaWAN Network Server, basically; this component is interested in receiving the packets relating to its devices and handles downlink responses when appropriate
+- Router: a Helium compatible LoRaWAN Network Server ("LNS"); this component is interested in receiving the packets relating to its devices and handles downlink responses when appropriate.

 Example Custom Hardware